gpmgo/gopm/README.md

 Go Package Manager [![Build Status](https://travis-ci.org/gpmgo/gopm.svg?branch=master)](https://travis-ci.org/gpmgo/gopm)
 =========================

+# 🚨🚨🚨 In favor of [Go Modules Proxy](https://github.com/golang/go/wiki/Modules#are-there-always-on-module-repositories-and-enterprise-proxies) since Go 1.11, this project will be archived and website (gopm.io) will be taken down as of 12/31/2019.

 Gopm (Go Package Manager) is a Go package manage and build tool for Go.

-**News** Try out [gopm.io](http://gopm.io), the online version caching and package download service for Go.

 Please see **[Documentation](https://github.com/gpmgo/docs)** before you start.